Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Method

-The self-attention is a particular case of attention mechanism, which only requires a single sequence to compute its representation, has been successfully applied to many NLP tasks \cite{cheng2016long,lin2017structured,vaswani2017attention} and shows its superiority in capturing long-range dependency.
-In SCIFI, we adopt the multi-head self-attention (MHSA) proposed by Ref.~\cite{vaswani2017attention} to learn the dependencies of causalities in the given sentences.
-Fig.~\ref{fig8} depicts the architecture of the multi-head attention mechanism.
+Self-attention is a particular case of the attention mechanism, which only requires a single sequence to compute its representation, has been successfully applied to many NLP tasks \cite{cheng2016long,lin2017structured,vaswani2017attention} and shows its superiority in capturing long-range dependency.
+In SCITE, we adopt the multihead self-attention (MHSA) proposed by \citet{vaswani2017attention} to learn the dependencies of causalities in the given sentences.
+Fig.~\ref{fig8} depicts the architecture of the multihead attention mechanism.